lainem11/E-field_targeting/README.md

 ## Targeting in a complex geometry

 The example_complex_geom.m has an example of targeting in a general 3D surface, but example E-fields are not currently provided.

+Targeting in complex geometry treats the E-field directions differently from the spherical case.
+As the induced E-fields occur primarily on a plane, the target direction is adjusted to set realizable goal.
+This allows constraints to be satisfied, which then gives room for minimizing the objective.
+The plane is determined by finding the closest vertex to the target location, and selecting two of the largest principal components of the provided E-field set to form the axis of the 2D subspace, where the E-field directions are calculated.

+In addition, as the induced E-field strength is much greater in gyri, the target location may not be realizable.
+Therefore, when using weighted center of gravity (WCOG, see below) as the stimulation location metric, the mesh coordinates are projected onto a 2D plane, defined by the average mesh face normal.

 ## Optimization constraints and objectives